kissesyun/CMEECoursework/Week3/readme.txt

 Used wget or git clone

 2.Code folder:
-Except from the practices .R during python lectures, there are 7 R scripts for practical assessment, 1 tex for LaTex usage and 2 bash scripts.
+Except from the practices .R during python lectures, there are 7 R scripts for practical assessment, 1 tex for LaTex usage, 1 python script and 2 bash scripts.
 (1) TreeHeight.R
 This function calculates heights of trees given distance of each tree from its base and angle to its top, using  the trigonometric formula.
 With internal input and exporting the output to result file.